Don’t start without an effective training program

 You use these movements every day of your life.
-For example, you squat as you sit down, you lunge over puddles, you bend at the hips to get out of bed or to pick something up, and you twist whenever you throw a ball.
+For example, you squat as you sit down, you lunge over puddles, you bend at the hips to get out of bed or to pick something up, and you twist whenever you reach for the side drawer under your desk or throw a ball for your dog to fetch.
 The seven primal movement patterns are used in different combinations in everyday activities, and are especially important for athleticism and sporting performance.
 It’s therefore very important to perform exercises that strengthen these movement patterns.
 In so doing, you will develop functional strength—the kind of strength that not only improves your overall fitness and athleticism but is also useful in everyday life.

 Unfortunately, many training programs focus solely on training muscles, not movement patterns.
 You are asked to perform certain exercises for each muscle group.
 Often, the exercises are isolation exercises, which strengthen movement patterns that are of no use outside of the gym.
 For example, the dumbbell fly movement pattern is only useful if you want to give people tight hugs!
 The good news is that the training programs on this website incorporate effective compound and functional exercises that work to strengthen all of your body’s primal movement patterns, thus improving your overall fitness and athleticism, and helping you to get the most out of your time at the gym.

 Incorporate unilateral training

 An important element of developing functional strength is to perform unilateral exercises (that is, exercises that allow you to train one side of your body at a time).
 Most daily activities are unilateral, so it makes sense to include exercises that strengthen unilateral movement patterns.
 All dumbbell exercises and many cable and machine exercises can be performed unilaterally, so you should alternate, sometimes doing them bilaterally and other times performing them unilaterally.
 This will also add variation to your program, which will keep you engaged.